lukaszkups/lukaszkups.net/contents/notes--list/list/2020-05-06-why-i-wont-buy-surface-book-3.md

 It's not a huge surprise, that newest, most powerful Surface Book will keep the price level similar to its predecessors.
 But for me it just doesn't offer that much compared to version 2 that it would convince me to make an upgrade/switch.

-So right now - I'm waiting for first Surface Book 3 reviews (just out of curiosity) and most probably (I hope I won't break it in the meantime) for 4th generation of Surface Book 😉.
+So right now - I'm waiting for first Surface Book 3 reviews (just out of curiosity) and most probably (I hope I won't break mine in the meantime) for 4th generation of Surface Book 😉.

 PS.
 For any 1st generation owners of Surface Book - do you consider upgrade/switch?
 If so, why?